By COGwriter

 Paul wrote:

-Some (like the Jehovah's Witnesses and many Protestants) teach that the old covenant was the ten commandments, while the new covenant means that those same commandments are done away.
-Yet look at the verses that immediately follow Hebrews 8:13 as they show what the Bible states was the first (the old) covenant:
+Some (like the Jehovah's Witnesses and many Protestants) teach that the old covenant was the ten commandments, and that the new covenant means that those same commandments are done away.
+Yet, look at the verses that immediately follow Hebrews 8:13 as they show what the Bible states was the first (the old) covenant:

 1 Then indeed, even the first covenant had ordinances of divine service and the earthly sanctuary.
 2 For a tabernacle was prepared: the first part, in which was the lampstand, the table, and the showbread, which is called the sanctuary; 3 and behind the second veil, the part of the tabernacle which is called the Holiest of All, 4 which had the golden censer and the ark of the covenant overlaid on all sides with gold, in which were the golden pot that had the manna, Aaron's rod that budded, and the tablets of the covenant; 5 and above it were the cherubim of glory overshadowing the mercy seat.
 Of these things we cannot now speak in detail.
 6 Now when these things had been thus prepared, the priests always went into the first part of the tabernacle, performing the services.
 7 But into the second part the high priest went alone once a year, not without blood, which he offered for himself and for the people's sins committed in ignorance; 8 the Holy Spirit indicating this, that the way into the Holiest of All was not yet made manifest while the first tabernacle was still standing.
 9 It was symbolic for the present time in which both gifts and sacrifices are offered which cannot make him who performed the service perfect in regard to the conscience-- 10 concerned only with foods and drinks, various washings, and fleshly ordinances imposed until the time of reformation (Hebrews 9:1-10).

-Notice that he did not write that the ten commandments were to be done away and that in the new covenant it was acceptable to kill, steal, bear false witness, covet, or break any of the ten commandments (more information can be found in the article Were the Ten Commandments "Nailed to the Cross"?
-Because of the writing of the law on our hearts, this no longer requires that followers of God need to wear external signs of the law, hence this is why people in the Churches of God do not tend to wear tzitzits (little scrolls of the ten commandments).
+Notice that the New Testament did not include a statement that the ten commandments were to be done away or that in the new covenant it was acceptable to kill, steal, bear false witness, covet, or break any of the ten commandments (more information can be found in the article Were the Ten Commandments "Nailed to the Cross"?
+Because of the writing of the law on our hearts, this no longer requires that followers of God need to wear external signs of the law, hence this is why people in the Churches of God do not tend to wear tzitzits (specially knotted ritual fringes worn by observant Jews); they are also calleds tassells in NKJV English in Deuteronomy 22:12; Numbers 15:38.

 This covenant in Hebrews is the same new covenant that the Prophet Jeremiah foretold: